Precioussoul/HBS-DRIVE/README.md

 **My Drive**:

-- User will able to see all his posts and post of the people he/she follow.
+- User will able to see all his files uploaded and folder created
+- File can be liked and deleted and files links can be shared
-- Feed can be sort based on `recent` and `trending` posts.
+- File can be previewed and also previewed in new tab with single click
-- User/Home and Explore feed has `infinite scroll`.

 **Recents**

-- All the new users posts will be shown over here.
+- All the new users files and folders will be shown over here.

 **Search**

-- User can search other users and follow them if not followed.
+- User can search for files and folder quickly
 - Implemented `debounce` for search.

 **Favorites/Starred**

-- User can `add`, `like/unlike` `edit`, `delete`, and `bookmark` a post.
-- Each post can be viewed on single page where user can comment and can edit or delete the comment.
-- Post can consist of text, image or gifs.
+ - All the new users favorite/ starred files and folders will be shown over here.

 **Trash**

-- User can `add`, `like/unlike` `edit`, `delete`, and `bookmark` a post.
-- Each post can be viewed on single page where user can comment and can edit or delete the comment.
-- Post can consist of text, image or gifs.
+ - All the new users deleted files and folders will be shown over here.

 **Profile Settings**

-- User can view there profile or any other users profile.
+- User can view there profile
 - Each user can edit there profile.
-- From someones profile logged in user can follow there following or follower users.

 **Authentication**

-- myspace has login, signup and logout feature.
+- HBS DRIVE has login, signup and logout feature.
 - A new user can also login using test credentials.
 - For Signup, form validation is done for all the fields.